Frequently Asked Questions

 Is it a good idea to install tubes in trailer tires?

-I have two brand new The Carlstar Group tires and two that are about 30% tread.
+I have two brand new Titan Specialty Division tires and two that are about 30% tread.
 Does it matter which tires are on the front or back axle?

 Where do I register my new tires?

-The tire warranty registration form is on-line at: http://register.cimstireregistration.com/index.cfm?id=carlisle
+The tire warranty registration form is online at: register.cimstireregistration.com

-• TWI: is tread wear indicator, which is marked on the upper sidewall
+- TWI: Tread wear indicator, marked on the upper sidewall

-There is room for 12 digits on the registration form but The Carlstar Group only uses 8 digits.
+There is room for 12 digits on the registration form but Titan Specialty Division only uses 8 digits.

 Trailer tires are held to the FMVSS119 standard for DOT.
 The endurance test under this standard is typically either 34 hours or 47 hours depending on the size of the tire.
 The load during the test varies from 66% up to 114% per the DOT requirement.
-The Carlstar Group always extends the test after meeting the minimum endurance requirement for passing DOT by increasing the load to 130% and continuing the test.
+Titan Specialty Division always extends the test after meeting the minimum endurance requirement by increasing the load to 130% and continuing the test.
 Our standard production checks are set to meet approximately twice the mileage required by DOT on the endurance wheel.
-We also have development standards that will exceed our standard production checks to insure that our product is robust enough so that we well exceed the DOT requirement at all times.
+We also have development standards that exceed our standard production checks to ensure our product is robust enough to well exceed the DOT requirement at all times.

 Should I choose 8 ply over 6 ply tires?